Structure of Azure Monitor Logs

 Log Analytics workspace

 All data collected by Azure Monitor Logs except for Application Insights is stored in a Log Analytics workspace.
 You can create one or more workspaces depending on your particular requirements.
-Data Sources such as Activity Logs and Diagnostic logs from Azure resources, agents on virtual machines, and data from insights and monitoring solutions will write data to one or more workspaces that you configure as part of their onboarding.
+Data Sources such as activity logs and resource logs from Azure resources, agents on virtual machines, and data from insights and monitoring solutions will write data to one or more workspaces that you configure as part of their onboarding.
 Other services such as Azure Security Center and Azure Sentinel also use a Log Analytics workspace to store their data so it can be analyzed using log queries along with monitoring data from other sources.

 Different kinds of data are stored in different tables in the workspace, and each table has a unique set of properties.
 A standard set of tables are added to a workspace when it's created, and new tables are added for different data sources, solutions, and services as they're onboarded.
 You can also create custom tables using the Data Collector API.